Skip to content

 • All upstream blocks must have a valid type and the required properties for that type

-• All route rules must reference an existing upstream or "direct"
+• All route rules must reference an existing upstream, "direct", or "blackhole"

 • Circular includes are rejected